 Donate today to support even more families!

-Through our Community Food Box Program, in partnership with the Ontario Student Nutrition Program South-West Region and the London Food Bank, we have been able to provide bi-monthly fresh food boxes to families facing food insecurity, many of them being newcomers who struggle to budget for fresh ingredients and live in neighbourhoods with poor access to fresh food.
+Through our Community Food Box Program, in partnership with the Ontario Student Nutrition Program South-West Region, we have been able to provide bi-monthly fresh food boxes to families facing food insecurity, many of them being newcomers who struggle to budget for fresh ingredients and live in neighbourhoods with poor access to fresh food.
 In Ontario, 13.3% of all households experience some level of food insecurity.
 Households with children under 18 years of age experience much higher rates of food insecurity.

 We aim to reach even more families by increasing our production abilities in the greenhouse, while providing children, youth and volunteers even more opportunity to learn about food production from seed to salad.
 By donating to this project, you can “purchase” a pay-it-forward CSA share (Community Supported Agriculture) for a food insecure family to receive a fresh food box delivered to their home bi-monthly, at no cost to them.